jordansavant/doomengine.python/README.md

 - Get a DOOM WAD file.
 Comes with any original install of Doom or Doom 2.
 - Put wad file in `wads/` dir
 - Run with `python3 main_diy.py wads/DOOM.wad [map]` where optionally `[map]` is a doom map name: eg `E1M1`

+## Running OCL Projects
+- Pygame and Pillow only required

 ## Old OS X Install w/ venv (old have not done this one in a while)